 Although it’s often easy to tell when you have a short or overloaded circuit—the lights go dead when you plug in the toaster oven—it isn’t always as simple to tell where in the electrical system this has occurred.

 To diagnose the problem, start by turning off all wall switches and unplugging all lights and appliances.
 Then reset the circuit breaker.
-Pull the lever to off and then to on again to reset a circuit breaker that has a lever switch.
+Flip the breaker switch to off and then to on again to reset a circuit breaker.

 If a fuse is blown, it must be replaced.
 Unscrew the fuse to replace it with one that has exactly the same amperage rating (both circuit breakers and fuses should be sized according to the wire used in the circuit they protect).

 If the breaker trips immediately, the problem may be a short in a receptacle or switch.
 If the breaker does not trip again, turn on each switch one at a time and check if and when the breaker trips again.

 If turning on a switch causes the breaker to trip, there’s a short circuit in a fixture or receptacle controlled by the switch.
 If turning on the switch makes no difference, the problem is in one of the appliances connected to the switch.

 If the circuit went dead when you plugged in the appliance, the problem is probably in the cord or plug.
 If the circuit went dead when you turned on the appliance, it’s likely that the appliance itself is defective.